FourjsGenero/fgl_zoom/README.md

 # fgl_zoom

 # :warning: UPGRADED to Genero 3.20 :warning:
-# If you wish to use this with Genero 3.10, use the commits and take the repository before 20th February 2019
+# If you wish to use this with Genero 3.10, use the commits history and take the repository before 20th February 2019

 fgl_zoom is a Genero library you can use to code all your zoom windows.
 What is a zoom window, alternative names include lookup window, query window, pick list.
 It is a window that appears when you click on a BUTTONEDIT button that allows you to select a value that will then be entered into the BUTTONEDIT field.